k-pulkit/AwsStreamingDataPipeline/README.md

 # AwsStreamingDataAnalysis
 This is the repo for our capstone project for my post-grad degree in Cloud Computing for big data.
 This is a data engineering project on the cloud.
+In This Project We Are Aiming to Collect Tweets About for a Specific Topic (I.e. Stock Market) and Analyze the Sentiment.
+We Will Make Use of Twitter Api to Gather Tweets and Store Them in S3 Storage, and Process Using Pyspark on Top of Glue.
+We Will Use Python to Anaylze Them and Store Informations in Dynamodb.
+We Will Make Use Various Graphs to Show Descriptive Statistics on the Topic, With Front Out Laid Out in Vui.js Framework.